-New course season has started!
+New course season will start in September!

-Contact us for our in-company options.
+Contact us for our In Company options!

 Expat Anshul (29) from India: ‘The family of my Dutch wife encourages me to speak Dutch.
 This is also important for my work as a sous-chef at Hilton.
 It is an American company, but Dutch is spoken very often and of course ordering is in Dutch.
 By learning the language, you understand more about the culture and the people around you.
 My butcher does not speak English, but I can now place orders in Dutch.
 And at the market I chat with the sellers.
 Understanding the language makes me feel more at home in the Netherlands.’